 Entrance Passes

 Most of the sites managed by the National Park Service are free to visit, but some require an entrance pass.
-You may also need a vehicle reservation at a few high-traffic sites.
+You may also need a reservation at a few high-traffic sites.

-Frequent visitors, seniors, military, and others may save money on entrance fees with an America the Beautiful—the National Parks and Federal Recreational Lands Pass, also known an America the Beautiful or interagency pass.
+Frequent visitors, seniors, military, and others may save money on entrance fees with an America the Beautiful—the National Parks and Federal Recreational Lands Pass, also known as an America the Beautiful or interagency pass.
 Review all pass options below and decide which pass is best for you.

 Entrance Pass Comparison